7 Facts from our LunaDNA Review

 30x Whole Genome Sequencing

 Nebula Genomics is also at the forefront of genetic sequencing and offers 30x Whole Genome Sequencing.
-This allows you to access 100% of your DNA sequence.
-This is compared to only 0.01% that is sequenced by microarray services such as 23andMe and AncestryDNA.
+Users get access to 100% of their DNA sequence.
+Compare this to only 0.01% sequenced by microarray services such as 23andMe and AncestryDNA.

-Every letter of your DNA sequence is read over 30 times.
-This ensures that this information is the most accurate possible.
-This means that the information used by Nebula is the most complete and more accurate than conventional methods.
+Every letter of your DNA sequence is read over 30 times to ensure correct information.
+The data provided by Nebula is complete and more accurate than conventional methods.
 Using this type of sequencing is of the highest value to you and the research field.

 Nebula vs. LunaDNA

 Nebula and LunaDNA share many common values.
-We both are committed to putting you at the center of its service.
+We both are committed to putting you at the center of our service.
 We will provide you with a safe and transparent experience.

-LunaDNA uniquely offers shares in their company in exchange for genetic and health information.
-Nebula Genomics offers users cryptocurrency credits for participation in various services.
-Once these credits accumulate, you can use these credits to purchase genome sequencing services.
+LunaDNA offers shares in its company in exchange for genetic and health information.
+Conversely, Nebula Genomics offers users cryptocurrency credits for participation in various services.
+Once these credits accumulate, you can use them to purchase genome sequencing services.

-Nebula distinguishes itself from other genome upload services because of our additional services.
-We provide top of the line genetic testing, detailed health and ancestry reports, and exploration tools.
-This truly sets Nebula apart from its competitors.
-We can cater to those looking for DNA upload services and those looking for sequencing services.
+Other genome upload companies additional services, but we go above and beyond.
+We provide top-of-the-line genetic testing, detailed health and ancestry reports, and exploration tools.
+We can cater to those looking for DNA upload and sequencing services.

 |Type of genetic testing provided||Microarray-based genotyping & report||Microarray-based genotyping & report||No DNA testing offered||30x Whole- Genome Sequencing|

 |Ability to upload raw DNA data||No||No||Yes (23andMe, Ancestry, MyHeritage, MyFamilyTree DNA)||Yes (23andMe and Ancestry)|